Gift cards

 What about mall cards?

-- The monthly post-purchase fee cannot be more that $2.50 per month.
+- the monthly post-purchase fee cannot be more than $2.50 per month.

 If after 15 months you need more time to use the card, you can ask the issuer to delay monthly service charges by an extra 3 months.